colebaty/battleDrones/buildCourse.m.md

 [matlab pi reference](https://www.mathworks.com/help/matlab/ref/pi.html)

 ### questions
 - [ ] `gateType` is 4x3, `rotationMatrix` is 3x3.
-How does "multiplication" of multiplication between matrices of different dimensions
+How does "multiplication" between matrices of different dimensions work?

 ## figure(integer d)
 Calls a new empty window with title "Figure `d`"